oskarnesheim/WebDev_project1/README.md

 **Solution:** Keep most of the design as it is, except for minor changes.

 **Feedback:** The application is responsive, but text and icons in the ForcastDay_preview "boxes" do not change size with the box itself, and disappear from the box when the screen width is reduced.
 This happens until you reach a width of 500px, where the content is eventually adapted. <br>
 **Solution:** We prioritized a range of devices for testing, and the application and the design works well on all of them.
-We have not tested on devices with a width of less than 500px, but this is something we could do in the future.
+We have not tested on devices with a width of 500px, but this is clearly something we would prioritize if we were to expand the project.

 **Feedback:** The favorite section is messy, and could use some better styling.
 In addition, the timeline for the weather forecast is somewhat confusing, and could be made more readable, but works fine. <br>
 **Solution:** Added styling to favorites section.
-TODO: Make timeline more readable.
+Since the timeline worked fine, we did not prioritize changing it in this version.

 **Feedback:** I also want you to put in a symbol to show hour by hour.
 This helps users understand that it is an option. <br>
 **Solution:** Added a Button (Show hours/Hide hours) to make it more clear that you can see the weather hour by hour